kirthin12/labreport3/main.md

 ## 3. `grep --color=always`

+This command is useful because it is like a search tool.
+It finds all instances of substring and colors them in on the terminal.
+This would be useful in programming when trying to find a method name or variable, etc.

 - **Example 1:** Here we are highligthing/coloring and only inclduing lines that contain the substring "result".